Kim Kardashian's robbers found guilty in Paris but won't face prison time

 With time already served in pretrial detention, none of those found guilty will go to prison and all walked out free.
 The trial was heard by a three-judge panel and six jurors.

 Still, the chief judge said that Kardashian had been traumatized by the Oct.
-2, 2016, robbery in her hotel during Fashion Week.
+2, 2016, jewel heist in her hotel during Fashion Week.

 “You caused harm,” the judge said.
 “You caused fear.”